crim-ca/weaver/docs/source/configuration.rst

 To specify a custom YAML file, you can define the setting named ``weaver.wps_processes_file`` with the appropriate path within the employed ``weaver.ini`` file that starts your application.
-By default, this setting will look for the provided path as absolute location, then will attempt to resolve relative path (corresponding to where the application is started from), and will also look within the `weaver.config`_ directory.
+By default, this setting will look for the provided path as absolute location, then will attempt to resolve relative path (corresponding to where the application is started from), and will also look within the |weaver-config|_ directory.
 If none of the files can be found, it will try to use a copy of `wps_processes.yml.example`_.

 To disable this feature and avoid any auto-deployment provided by this functionality, simply set setting